SilbergLabRice/ProDomino/README.md

 ## Requirements

-All experiments were run using python 3.10 and pytorch 2.10 using CUDA 12.1 AND CUDNN 8.9.2 For insertion site prediction, ProDomino uses embeddings from the [ESM-2](https://github.com/facebookresearch/esm) 3B model.
+All experiments were run using python 3.10 and pytorch 2.10 using CUDA 12.1 and CUDNN 8.9.2 on Red Hat Enterprise Linux 8.10
+For insertion site prediction, ProDomino uses embeddings from the [ESM-2](https://github.com/facebookresearch/esm) 3B model.

 ## Installation